Baldur's Gate 3 update fixes two major controversies - shared stash is dead, but "more importantly, we shaved His Majesty"

 After some pretty spicy backlash from the regularly enthusiastic Baldur's Gate 3 community, Larian has walked that change back entirely, reverting characters to their patch 2 behaviour.
 That's probably more important than the fur on that snooty cat, but hey, to each their own.

-Baldur's Gate 3 genius finds way to skip the entire final gauntlet using nothing but a common potion
+Baldur's Gate 3 genius finds way to skip the entire final gauntlet using nothing but a common potion.

-I'm GamesRadar's news editor, working with the team to deliver breaking news from across the industry.
+I'm GamesRadar's Managing Editor for news, shaping the news strategy across the team.
 I started my journalistic career while getting my degree in English Literature at the University of Warwick, where I also worked as Games Editor on the student newspaper, The Boar.
 Since then, I've run the news sections at PCGamesN and Kotaku UK, and also regularly contributed to PC Gamer.
 As you might be able to tell, PC is my platform of choice, so you can regularly find me playing League of Legends or Steam's latest indie hit.